Topics:

 Line 19: Other Adjustments

 Enter the total of other allowable adjustments as listed below.
 Include an explanation for each adjustment on a separate form or schedule.
-Column A should be used to report additions to federal taxable income and Column B should be used to report subtractions, deductions and exclusions from federal taxable income.
+Column B should be used to report subtractions, deductions and exclusions from federal taxable income.
 Report all amounts as a positive number.

 a.
 Accrual method